Dual Lower Bounds for Approximate Degree and Markov-Bernstein Inequalities: A Dual Polynomial for the AND-OR Tree

-\begin{remark} \v{S}palek \cite{spalek} has exhibited an explicit dual witness showing that the $\eps$-approximate degree of both the $\text{AND}$ function and the $\text{OR}$ function is $\Omega(\sqrt{n})$, for $\eps = 1/14$ (in fact, we generalize \v{S}palek's construction in the next section to any symmetric function).
-It is relatively straightforward to modify his construction to handle any constant $\epsilon \in (0, 1)$.
+\begin{remark} \v{S}palek \cite{spalek} has exhibited an explicit dual witness showing that the $\eps$-approximate degree of both the $\text{AND}$ function and the $\text{OR}$ function is $\Omega(\sqrt{n})$, for $\eps = 1/14$ (in fact, we generalize \v{S}palek's construction to any symmetric function in Section \ref{secfour} below).
+In Section \ref{app:spalek} we show how to generalize \v{S}palek's argument in a different way to handle any constant $\eps \in (0, 1)$.
 With these dual polynomials in hand, the dual solution $\zeta$ given in our proof is completely explicit.
 This answers a question of \v{S}palek \cite[Section 4]{spalek} in the affirmative. \end{remark}